fglmtt/admin/lectures/5-python-advanced-stuff-lab.md

     - the key is the digest of the image
     - the value is a list of paths to the images with the same digest

-    path : path to a directory
+    dirname : path to a directory
     d : defaultdict of lists
     """
 ```